NirantK/best-of-jupyter/README.md

 In [6]: some_function()
 Out[6]: 43
 ```

+# Better Mindset
+- **IMPORTANT**: Frequently rewrite each cell logic into functions.
+These functions can be moved to separate ```.py``` files on regular intervals.
+Your notebook run should be mainly function calls.
+    - This would prevent your notebook from becoming a giant pudding of several global variables
+- If particular cells take too long to run, add ``%%time`` cell magic as a warning + runtime logger
+- If you are on **Py3.6+**, please use f-strings! ```f"This is iteration: {iter_number}"```is much more readable than ```.format()``` syntax
+- Any code that is used in more than 3 notebooks should be moved to .py files (such as utils.py) and imported such as ```from xxx_imports import *```
+- Quite often, we frequently re-run same code cell.
+Instead, refactor that cell to a function and call that function repeatedly to prevent accidental edits
+- Use ```Pathlib``` instead of ```os.path``` wherever possible for more readable code.
+Here is a [beginner friendly tutorial](https://medium.com/@ageitgey/python-3-quick-tip-the-easy-way-to-deal-with-file-paths-on-windows-mac-and-linux-11a072b58d5f).
+If you just want to review, refer the [crisp tutorial](https://jefftriplett.com/2017/pathlib-is-wonderful/) or [official docs](https://docs.python.org/3/library/pathlib.html)

 # Plotting and Visualization
 - Always have ```%matplotlib inline``` to ensure that the plots are rendered inside the notebook